realtweego/tweego/README.md

 1. Clone the repository

+2. Install MongoDB and start the server

-2. Install all required modules:
+3. Install all required modules:

     pip install -r requirements.txt

-3. Install the program locally:
+4. Install the program locally:

     pip install -e .

+5. Do something with the Twitter keys (??)

-4. Run tests
+6. Run tests

    pytest